 The weight could be a couple of stacked cake pans, or thin book, etc. You want something that will add a light, steady pressure to the top of the cake- Be careful not to add too much weight, you don't want to crush your cake.
 After at least a few hours or overnight, unwrap and proceed as usual!

-Frost the cake however you like!
-This batch of Kahlua frosting is enough to fill, frost, an add decorative borders, etc.
+Feel free to frost this delicious Chocolate Kahlua Cake however you like!
+This batch of Kahlua frosting is enough to fill, frost, an add decorative borders, etc. I kept things pretty simple.

 I smoothed over the frosting with my bench scraper, getting it as smooth as possible and placed in the freezer again for about 15-20 minutes.
 This step is optional, but useful if you want a super smooth finish around the sides.